hunterknepshield/RippleEffectSolver/README.md

 Ripple effect is a Nikoli puzzle, see http://nikoli.com/en/puzzles/ripple_effect/ for more info.

 A board is divided into rooms of contiguous cells.
-Each room's must be filled with a number from 1 to n, where n is the number of cells in the room.
-Cells reachable in a cardinal direction from each other must either contain different values, or must have at least that many spaces between them if they contain the same value.
+Each room's cells must be filled with a number from 1 to n, where n is the number of cells in the room.
+Cells reachable in a cardinal direction from each other must either contain different values or must have at least that many spaces between them if they contain the same value.

 ## Solving Strategies
 The solver first iterates over the board's rooms, filling in any cell it can